pedestrian-dynamics-HM/vadere/README.md

 ### Install OpenCL

-For this project, GPGPU with OpenCL is used to speed up some computations.
-Therefore, the following requirements have to be met:
+VADERE uses computer's video card to speed up some computations.
+Therefore, following OpenCL components must be installed:

 * the latest drivers for your OpenCL device(s)
 * an OpenCL SDK

-#### Operating Systems
+Please, use following instructions to set up the OpenCL components for your operating system:

 * Windows: For further information using OpenCL on Windows [click here](https://streamcomputing.eu/blog/2015-03-16/how-to-install-opencl-on-windows/).
 * OS X: OpenCL is pre-installed for OS X.